Amano Iwato-jinja Shrine 天岩戸神社

 - Taking a tour of the cave where Amaterasu sulked and hid

-- The stone piles along the river that lead to a "power spot"
+- The stone piles along the river that are a "power spot"

 How to Get There